heig/GrocyToBring/README.md

 `10 8 * * * sudo docker run --rm --name run-grocy-to-bring grocy-to-bring 2>&1 | /usr/bin/logger -t GrocyToBring`

+# Known Issues
+Currently no special chars like "%" work.
+So e.g. "Milch 1,5% Fett" will not be accepted by BRING.
+I will implement some kind of workaround soon.

 # Thank you

 Thank you to helvete003 for reverse-engineering the Bring REST API: https://github.com/helvete003/bring-api